sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

     > **Note:** The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows 8 Style UI app.
 This info includes package identity, package dependencies, required capabilities, visual elements, and extensibility points.
 Every application package must include one package manifest.

-	> **Important:** If you have a subscription for the Windows Store to obtain the WNS credentials, follow next steps, otherwise execute the [Appendix A: Requesting WNS credentials from the Windows Push Notifications & Live Connect Portal] (#AppendixA).

 1. Click **Store** in the Visual Studio menu and select **Reserve App Name**.

 	![Reserving App Name](./Images/reserving-app-name.png?raw=true)